Background

 This famous classical form originated in the Kuchelapuri (modern Kuchipudi in Andhra Pradesh), as a dance drama with religious themes.
 Traditionally, Kuchipudi dance was performed solely by men hailing from the Brahmin community.
 Such families were known popularly as Bhagavathulu of Kuchipudi.

-The movements in Kuchipudi are quicksilver and scintillating, rounded and fleet-footed.
+Basic features The movements in Kuchipudi are quicksilver and scintillating, rounded and fleet-footed.
 Invariably accompanied by Carnatic music, it shares many features with Bharata Natyam.
 In its solo exposition Kuchipudi nrittanumbers include jatiswaram and tillana whereas in nritya it has several lyrical compositions reflecting a devotee’s yearning to merge with God – symbolizing the union of the soul with the Supreme Spirit.The songs are melodious and the facial expressions, with the swift looks and fleeting emotions evoking the various rasas.
 A special number in the Kuchipudi style of dancing is called tarangam, in which a female dancer balances herself on the rim of a brass plate and executes steps to the beat of a drum.
 At other times, she dexterously places a pitcher of water on her head and dances nimbly on the brass plate.

 The song accompanying this number is a verse, recounting the life and activities of Lord Krishna.
 A highly popular presentation is the Krishna Shabdam, in which a milkmaid invites Krishna for a rendezvous, giving the danseuse full scope for displaying her feminine and physical charms through the medium of dance.